kasefuchs/homelab/packs/matrix-media-repo/README.md

 ## 🧐 About <a name = "about"></a>

-This Pack contains everything needed to deploy Dendrite on a Nomad cluster.
+This Pack contains everything needed to deploy Matrix Media Repo on a Nomad cluster.
 It uses the Docker driver.

 ## 🏁 Getting Started <a name = "getting_started"></a>